phortx/coverfield/README.md

 1. All specs are located in `spec/`.
 2. Within `spec` all specs are placed in the same path as the file which is tested by the spec.
-For example the spec for the file `/lib/some/nice_code.rb` have to be placed in `/spec/lib/some/nice_code_spec.rb`.
+For example the spec for the file `/lib/some/nice_class.rb` have to be placed in `/spec/lib/some/nice_class_spec.rb`.
 And the spec for the file `/app/models/post.rb` goes to `/spec/models/post.rb` [Why?](http://stackoverflow.com/questions/14180003/rspec-naming-conventions-for-files-and-directory-structure)
-3. The first and outer `describe` call have to be built like that:
+3. The first `describe` call have to be built like that:
-   `describe Some::NiceCode do` assuming, that `/lib/some/nice_code.rb` defines the class `Some::NiceCode`.
+   `describe Some::NiceClass do` assuming, that `/lib/some/nice_code.rb` defines the class `Some::NiceClass`.
    [Why?](http://rspec.info/documentation/3.4/rspec-core/#Basic_Structure)
 4. All inner `describe` calls for the methods have to be built like that:
    `describe '#method_name' do`.
 The `#` is optional and may also be a `.`.